DeepBrain AI Alternative

 Talking-head videos with your own face

-Have your own face read a script with the AI talking character tool — real lip-sync from a face you upload, the same presenter job DeepBrain centers on, without being tied to a stock-avatar roster.
+Have your own face read a script with the AI talking character tool — real lip-sync from a face you upload.
+DeepBrain does photo avatars too now; the difference is that here it comes out of the same credit pool as everything else.

 Faceless TikToks, Shorts & Reels

-Turn a topic into a vertical, captioned, voiced short with the AI TikTok video maker — the faceless multi-scene format DeepBrain's avatar-only tool doesn't offer at all.
+Turn a topic into a vertical, captioned, voiced short with the AI TikTok video maker — the same faceless multi-scene format DeepBrain bills against a separate generative-credit allowance.

 UGC-style ad videos